biohazardlby/OpenGL_Final/README.md

 # OpenGL_Final
 This project is created for class CSCI-610 Foundation of Computer Garphics.

-It implements a custom rendering pipeline with custom shader.
+It implements a custom rendering pipeline with custom shader for practice purpose.